kernel-community/kernel/docs/module-7/the-gift.md

 > There is only one real deprivation, and that is not to be able to give one's gift to whom one loves the most.
 The gift turned inward, unable to be given, becomes a heavy burden, even sometimes a kind of poison.
 It is as though the flow of life were backed up.

-Hyde also quotes the famous book *[Black Elk Speaks](https://www.goodreads.com/book/show/35476.Black_Elk_Speaks)*, which begins with dedication that illustrates how whatever wisdom Black Elk has **is not his**, and that - if you find it in his book - it is there to be given back to his ancestors.
+Hyde also quotes the famous book *<a href="https://www.goodreads.com/book/show/35476.Black_Elk_Speaks" target="_blank">Black Elk Speaks</a>*, which begins with dedication that illustrates how whatever wisdom Black Elk has **is not his**, and that - if you find it in his book - it is there to be given back to his ancestors.

 > What is good in this book is given back to the six grandfathers.